 KNAPK in a strong headwind

-Economic crisis and the dismissal of the director are just some of the problems that Greenland's Fisheries and Trapping Organization, KNAPK, is facing at the moment - but also the organization's main board is not up to the task, believes the chairman of the fishing and trawling organization QAK
+Economic crisis and the firing of the director are just some of the problems that the Greenland Fisheries and Hunters' Organization, KNAPK, is currently facing - but even the organization's executive board cannot handle the task, believes the chairman of the fishing and hunters' organization QAK.

-- In order to ensure the best conditions for fishermen and trappers in Greenland, a new organizational structure must be established, either by merging three existing organizations or by forming a body that can be a rallying point and that can look after the common interests, says Henrik Sandgreen, who is chairman of QAK.
-He does not believe that Vittus Qujaukitsoq can be held responsible for KNAPK's current difficult situation and therefore finds his dismissal to be reprehensible.
+- To ensure the best conditions for fishermen and trappers in Greenland, a new organizational structure must be established, either by merging three existing organizations or by forming a body that can be a focal point and that can take care of common interests, says Henrik Sandgreen, chairman of QAK.
+He does not believe that Vittus Qujaukitsoq can be held responsible for KNAPK's current difficult situation and therefore finds his dismissal to be critical.

 Published

-Kalaallit Nunaanni Aalisartut Piniartullu Kattuffiat KNAPK, which has recently been exposed for massive criticism from several players in the fishing industry, now receives harsh criticism from Henrik Sandgreen, who is chairman of Greenland's third fishermen's and trappers' organisation QAK, who believes that KNAPK's new main board with Pele Blytmann at the helm is inexperienced and unable to carry out the task.
+Kalaallit Nunaanni Aalisartut Piniartullu Kattuffiat KNAPK, which has recently been subjected to massive criticism from several actors in the fishery, is now receiving harsh criticism from Henrik Sandgreen, who is chairman of Greenland's third fishing and trapping organization QAK, who believes that KNAPK's new executive board, headed by Pele Blytmann, is inexperienced and cannot handle the task.

 Inexperienced management